meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 glGenerateMipmap(GL_TEXTURE_2D);
 ```

-# How to load texture with GLFW
+# How (not) to load a texture with GLFW

 Our loadBMP_custom function is great because we made it ourselves, but using a dedicated library is better.
-GLFW version 2 could do that, but only for TGA files, and this feature has been removed in GLFW version 3, but here's how it could be done:
+GLFW version 2 could do that, but only for TGA files, and the feature was removed in GLFW version 3 for good reasons, but here's how it could be done:

 ``` cpp
 GLuint loadTGA_glfw(const char * imagepath){